3 major reasons Aisha Huang has become so powerful in Ghana – Kweku Baako states

 The latest to add his voice to this suggestion is Editor-In-Chief of the New Crusading Guide, Abdul Malik Kweku Baako Jnr.

-Speaking in an interview on Joynews’ Newsfile program, Kweku Baako Jnr. listed a number of reasons according to him, Aisha Huang appears to be getting away with punitive actions despite her illegal activities as regards mining.
+Speaking in an interview on Joynews’ Newsfile program, Kweku Baako Jnr. listed a number of reasons he thinks Aisha Huang appears to be getting away with punitive actions despite her illegal activities as regards mining.

 “This particular Chinese woman, I have it on record – was arrested 3 times during the previous administration.
 Three times she was released.
 She is a very powerful woman.
 Operates more within the Ashanti Region, especially Kumasi.